 - Don't hide the numbers from the players.
 The transparency of your Game System mechanics translates directly into the players' fun.
 If a certain challenge proves difficult, the players must be given an opportunity to analyze their mistakes, plan ahead, and beat it next time.

 - Don't overwhelm the players with numbers.
-The amount of rules and modifiers critical to any particular play style must be appropriate to how fast you expect the players to make decisions: both a real-time Action RPG and a game driven by the narration should go easier on maths than a turn-based Dungeon Crawler.
+The amount of rules and modifiers critical to any particular play style must be appropriate to how fast you expect the players to make decisions: both a real-time Action RPG and a game driven by the narration should go easier on the math than a turn-based Dungeon Crawler.

 - No unskippable cutscenes!
-Make all cutscenes skippable, and if you consider one absolutely essential, warn the players about it but let them skip it anyway.
+If you consider a particular cutscene absolutely essential, warn the players about it but let them skip it anyway.